 She spent ten years in the strategy departments of some of London’s top advertising agencies, including six years as Head of Information for the Leo Burnett Group.

 In 2007, she moved to New York and began working in investigative news research at Fox News and The New York Times.
-She covered the Obama election, the collapse of the global financial system and worked on breaking news like the death of Michael Jackson, Captain Sully’s ‘Miracle on the Hudson’ and the Spitzer sex scandal.
-Persuaded to return to Adland in 2011, she headed up Information & Intelligence globally for Ogilvy in New York before being headhunted four years later to raise the bar for strategy as Head of Brand Intelligence at Deutsch in LA.
+She covered the Obama elections, the collapse of the global financial system and breaking news events such as the death of Michael Jackson, Captain Sully’s ‘Miracle on the Hudson’ and the Spitzer sex scandal story that won a Pulitzer Prize for The New York Times.